brainstormforce/ultimate-addons-for-beaver-builder-lite/README.md

 No, it’s optimized for performance.
 ### Is it translation ready? ###
 Yes, with .po and .mo files and GlotPress support.
+### How can I report a security bug? ###
+We take plugin security extremely seriously.
+If you discover a security vulnerability, please report it in a safe and responsible manner.

+You can report the issue through our [Bug Bounty Program](https://brainstormforce.com/bug-bounty-program/).

 ---